 Once you are ready to begin, fill out an Adoptive Family Profile (a more detailed application).
 The form can be downloaded here.
 If you would like a hard copy, call or e-mail us.

 Once the AFP is approved, we will present the Adoption Service Agreement.
 The fee disclosures can be seen at on our website here.
-If you would like a Sample Agreement for review, call or e-mail us.
+If you would like a Sample Agreement for review, check out our disclosures page or call or e-mail us.

 The home study evaluates a family’s strengths for an adoption.
 To prepare for the home study, first we will need supporting documents: clearances, medical reports, financial statement, references, etc. We will provide the proper forms and instructions on what is needed.